ComparativeGenomicsToolkit/cactus/doc/sa_refgraph_hackathon_2023.md

 ### Cactus Setup

-**Important:** We will be using [Cactus v2.6.11](https://github.com/ComparativeGenomicsToolkit/cactus/releases/tag/v2.6.11) for this tutorial.
+**Important:** We will be using [Cactus v2.6.13](https://github.com/ComparativeGenomicsToolkit/cactus/releases/tag/v2.6.13) for this tutorial.
 Be warned that some steps may not work for older (or newer) versions.

 For simplicity, all cactus will be run in "single-machine" mode via its [docker](https://www.docker.com/) image.
 Cactus also supports distributed computing environments via [slurm](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#running-on-a-cluster) and [AWS/Mesos](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/running-in-aws.md).
+See the [Running on Slurm](#running-on-slurm) section for more details about running on a cluster.

 In order to make sure `singularity` is working, try running the following and verify that you do not get an error.
 If this step does not work, you will need to consult your local sysadmin.
 ```